Is Walking Around in an RV While Driving Legal?

 Furthermore, there are many states that only allow passengers to ride in travel trailers and 5th wheels when there is a two-way communication device between the driver and passenger.

 With all that said, it is always a good idea to check the RV laws in your state before doing anything questionable.
 Laws can vary greatly from state to state, so it is a good idea to stay on top of things.
-You also never know when laws are going to change, so keep an eye out just in case something gets outlawed.

 Which States Allow Passengers in a Moving RV?

-The laws around staying in a moving an RV vary from state to state.
+The laws around staying in a moving RV vary from state to state.
 There are also many different types of RVs.
 So, some states allow you to ride in some RVs but not in others.

-Truck campers are by far the type of RV where it is legal to ride in them in the most states.
+Truck campers are by far the type of RV where it is legal to ride in them in most states.
 It is legal in Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wyoming.
 As you can see it is legal in the vast majority of states, However in some states there are age restrictions.

 Riding in travel trailers is legal in far fewer states.
 It is legal in Arizona, Indiana, Iowa, Kansas, Maryland, Michigan, Minnesota, Mississippi, Missouri, Nebraska, and North Carolina.
 There are also age restrictions in place in some states.

-Finally, there are 5th wheel trailers which fall somewhere in the middle in terms of legality.
+Finally, there are 5th-wheel trailers which fall somewhere in the middle in terms of legality.
 Riding in them is legal in, Arizona, California, Indiana, Iowa, Kansas, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Jersey, New York, North Carolina, North Dakota, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, West Virginia, and Wisconsin.
 There are age restrictions in place in some states as well.

 You should note that there are laws in some states that require there to be a two-way communication device between the driver and passenger.
 So, if you do not have one you cannot have passengers in the back of your RV in those states.
 The National Highway Traffic Safety Administration is a very good source for checking seat belt laws in every state.